Simulation-Software-Engineering/Lecture-Material/04_documentation/examples/reStructuredText-example.rst

    }

 ..
-    Quotations can be by indenting them more than surronding.
+    Quotations work by indenting them more than the surrounding.
 We use an empty comment ``..`` in order to separate the code block from this quote.

 We can also have hyperlinks to other websites.
 We could link to the `course website`_, but separate the link and target definition.